Timing is everything.

 Use the Capping and Grace period features to control marketing pressure:

-The frequency capping allows you to limit the maximum number of times an opt-in install receive a notification.
+The frequency capping allows you to limit the maximum number of times an opt-in install receives a notification.
 This is useful to avoid overwhelming your users with the same message.

 Use the grace period to set a delay in minutes or hours between each notification sent to the same opt-in install.
 This is handy to avoid sending too many messages to users too close together.